UConn's Bueckers suffers torn ACL, will miss upcoming season - NewsBreak

 UConn's Bueckers suffers torn ACL, will miss upcoming season

-UConn women’s basketball star Paige Bueckers tore the ACL in her left knee and will miss the entire 2022-23 season, the school announced Wednesday.
+STORRS, Conn. — (AP) — UConn women’s basketball star Paige Bueckers tore the ACL in her left knee during a pickup game and will miss the entire 2022-23 season, the school announced Wednesday.

-UConn said in a statement that Bueckers suffered the injury Monday during a pickup basketball game and underwent an MRI that evening.
-It did not say where Bueckers was playing when the injury occurred.
+UConn said in a statement that Bueckers suffered the injury Monday and underwent an MRI that evening.
+It did not say where the junior guard from Hopkins, Minnesota, was playing when the injury occurred.
+It was the same knee she injured last year, causing her to miss significant time.

+In a statement posted on her Instagram account, Bueckers said she is leaning on her faith to move forward.

+“It’s so so crazy because you work so hard to get back healthy, you feel stronger than ever, and you are playing your best basketball and with one sudden movement it all shifts,” she wrote.
+“It’s hard trying to make sense of it all now but I can’t help but think that God is using me as a testimony as to how much you can overcome with Him by your side."

 “We’re all devastated for Paige,” UConn coach Geno Auriemma said.
 “She’s worked really hard to get stronger and healthier this offseason, and this is an unfortunate setback.
 Paige is obviously an amazing basketball player, but she’s a better person and teammate and it’s really unfortunate that this has happened to her.
 We’ll miss her presence on the court, but she’ll do everything she can to still lead and help her teammates this season.
 Our program will support Paige through her healing process to help her come back better and stronger.”